wacncontent/CustomizeTool/removeCommentOutput2/articles/virtual-network/virtual-network-ip-addresses-overview-classic.md

 |Application gateway|Yes|No|No|

 ## Private IP addresses
-Private IP addresses allow Azure resources to communicate with other resources in a cloud service or a [virtual network](/documentation/articles/virtual-networks-overview)(VNet), or to on-premises network (through ExpressRoute circuit), without using an Internet-reachable IP address.
+EPrivate IP addresses allow Azure resources to communicate with other resources in a cloud service or a [virtual network](/documentation/articles/virtual-networks-overview)(VNet), or to on-premises network (through a VPN gateway or ExpressRoute circuit), without using an Internet-reachable IP address.

 In Azure classic deployment model, a private IP address can be assigned to the following Azure resources: